 The proposed pier would extend over approximately 0.06 acres of eelgrass.
 If, in the future, the pier is expanded to the full scale contemplated within the CVBMP it would overlap approximately 0.27 acers of eelgrass.
 Because the proposed pier would terminate in very shallow eelgrass beds and has a moderate clearance above the water, it is expected that eelgrass will extend under the southern margins of the pier and will similarly extend under the western margins of the pier.
 Conversely, shading on the northern margins of the pier would be expected to extend slightly away from the pier's vertical projection.
-Given the penetration of light expected on the south and west of the pier, the narrow pier profile that will limit the shallow width to the north of the pier, and the high elevation of the eelgrass beds that will favor persistence of eelgrass under diffuse light in the shadow of the north side of the pier, it is expected that the ultimate eelgrass loss from shading may fall short of the vertical projection estimate.
+Given the penetration of light expected on the south and west of the pier, the narrow pier profile that will limit the shallow width to the north of the pier, and the high elevation of the north side of the pier, it is expected that the ultimate eelgrass loss from shading may fall short of the vertical projection estimate.